-In the Risk Management page, facilitators and referrers can find tools to mitigate boarding and transactional risk.
+On the Risk Management page, Facilitators and Referrers can find tools to mitigate boarding and transactional risk.

 Trigger → Action → Target